ISnDead/Integration-Suricata-nDPI/README.md

 # Integration Suricata + nDPI

-Integration Suricata + nDPI automates configuration management for Suricata deployments that use the nDPI plugin.
+Integration Suricata + nDPI automates configuration management for Suricata Deployments that use the nDPI plugin.
 It provides a host-side agent (Unix socket HTTP API) to enable/disable the plugin safely and an integration service for reloadable updates without downtime.